TritonDataCenter/rfd/rfd/0121/README.md

 configuration disk attached temporarily.
 The configuration disk must be in a raw disk image in a format that is understood by the guest.

-In the second form, `-b` specifices installation media that will be temporarily attached.
+In the second form, `-b` specifies installation media that will be temporarily attached.
 If `-c cfgdisk` is also specified, the configuration disk will also be attached during the installation boot.
 The zone will always transition to the installed state when the guest halts or reboots.
 If the guest installation